Schorcher5/GPA_Calc/README.md

 # GPA_Calc
-This is a very GPA calculator I made using python.
+This is a very limited GPA calculator I made using python.
 Looking to recieve feedback on my code. class GPA:

     def __init__(self, classes):
         GPA.classes = classes

+    #Converts letter grade and credit into a value that can be added to the GPA

     def gpa(credit,grade,counter):
         credit /= 3
         if grade[counter] == "A":